UserTesting Data Processing Agreement for Customers

 Prototype, Image and Asset Hosting

 UserTesting is able to host some web assets used during tests.
 The assets are encrypted at rest and only accessed through SSL.
-These are kept securely in our AWS infrastructure and only accessible through secure links that are inactive unless the test is in progress and used by the assigned, active participant.
+These are kept securely in our AWS infrastructure and only accessible through secure links that are inactive unless the test is in progress and used by the assigned, active Contributor.

 Data Lifecycle Management